WolfgangFahl/JPAJava8Sorting/README.md

 ## Testcases
-- TestJPASorting.java in package com.bitplan.java8sorting has the simple test case for the Stackoverflow question
+- TestJPASorting.java in package com.bitplan.java8sorting has the simple test case for the Stackoverflow question -- to test with Java 7 remove the com.bitplan.java8delegation package and set target to 1.7 in pom.xml
 - TestEclipseLinkSortingWithDelegation.java holds the testcase for the delegation version of the problem